What COP26 means and why the UN climate summit matters

 What other big events are taking place in the 2020 ‘super year’?

-There are a number of major global conferences on poverty, climate change and the degradation of our environment and nature taking place in 2020.
+A number of major global conferences on poverty, climate change and the degradation of our environment and nature have been scheduled to take place in 2020, though some of these have been postponed due to the COVID-19 outbreak.

 As Pope Francis has said in his encyclical letter to the world, Laudato Si’, these issues are all connected: